Parks Australia recognises ‘Always Was, Always Will Be’ for NAIDOC Week

 Though this long connection was not always reflected in Australian law.
 After many years of fighting tirelessly for Aboriginal rights, the Aboriginal Land Rights (Northern Territory) Act 1976 was passed and would recognise Bininj/Mungguy ownership of the Kakadu National Park area.

-To this day, Bininj/Munnguy continue to protect culture and Country while sharing this spectacular World Heritage areas with visitors.
+To this day, Bininj/Munnguy continue to protect Culture and Country while sharing this spectacular World Heritage areas with visitors.

 Booderee (first farmers) Booderee always was, always will be, a ‘bay of plenty’ rich in history.